tobek/laminae/00-iv-cosmography.md

 No memories follow souls into the laminae (dashing mortal hopes of persistent consciousness after death); some claim glimpses of their former experiences, but these are impossible to judge.
 Their method of arrival varies from lamina to lamina.
 On REF[the Inevitability](CND) petitioners appear confused and alone in its grey wastes until the Procession crashes upon them, while REF[the Concordance](LGP) welcomes its citizens as they traverse the Gossamer Arch that descends from the sky into that land's great metropolis.

 Except for in in REF[the Bloom](CEC), petitioners appear as adults, and all the cycles and necessities of mortal life are superfluous.
 Some may eat or drink or make love, but to little material effect.
 They are not immortal ,but generally persist for long timespans before gradually or suddenly, due to fading relevance or injury, disperse into the background substance of their lamina.
-In the interim, petitioners inhabit their worlds in ways as varied as mortals do, from the solitary life of a wild nomad to the structured citizenry of a military corps, depending on the nature of the plane and their role within it.
+In the interim, petitioners inhabit their worlds in ways as varied as mortals do, from the solitary life of a wild nomad to the structured citizenry of a military corps, depending on the nature of the lamina and their role within it.

 ### Mortals